jstarw/addressbook-level2/doc/UserGuide.md

 Clears all entries from the address book.<br>
 Format: `clear`

+### Viewing command history : `history`
+Views the history of all executed commands in chronological order.
+Format: `history`

 #### Exiting the program : `exit`
 Exits the program.<br>
 Format: `exit`